Provided by Google Translate

 5. Inclusion of Informal Sector Waste Collectors

 Although ocean plastic pollution is a global challenge, its solution requires local action.
-Informal waste collectors or “waste pickers” are the frontline in the fight against ocean plastic pollution in many low-to-middle income economies.
-Informal sector waste collectors must be included in conversations about global systematic changes and their expertise incorporated to ensure national-level actions are just, inclusive and effective.
+Informal waste collectors or “waste pickers” are the frontline in the fight against (ocean) plastic pollution in many low-to-middle income economies.
+Informal sector waste collectors must be included in conversations about global system changes and their expertise incorporated to ensure national-level actions are just, inclusive and effective.

 Download Ocean Conservancy’s vision for a strong international agreement on plastics: